Stingray Service Gateway

 Standard hardware powered by Intel Xeon is used as a hardware platform to install the Stingray SG.
-It makes independent from a particular equipment supplier, helps to reduce the value of capital costs and to flexibly scale the solution power depending on the business requirements.
+It makes ISP independent from a particular equipment supplier, helps to reduce the value of capital costs and to scale flexibly the solution power depending on the business requirements.

 Broad scope of application

 The Stingray platform can be used by telecom operators, Internet service providers, marketing agencies, user behavior study centers, search engines and contextual advertising services.

 Besides traffic inspection and classification, the platform allows to implement additional functions:

 - Real time analytics

 - Сhannel allocation between subscribers and the total bandwidth management (QoS)